sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 Installing Triton Rolls
 =======================

-.. ### Original Text Start ###
-.. # Throughout this tutorial bare in mind that being in root is potentially dangerous to
-.. # your system
-.. #
-.. # In order to avoid unnecessary reinstallations of your front end, please do all make
-.. # commands for creating ISOs on the development appliance.
-This is to prevent any errors
-.. # that may occur when creating the rolls from affecting your front end.
-You may always
-.. # reinstall your nodes if an error were to occur.
-.. ### Original Text End ###

 A copy of the Rocks source code, including the source code for the Triton rolls, is currently hosted on a `public, read-only Gitweb server` which can be found at the following URL...